The Mephisto Waltz: Reception

 The film was noted for its stylistic imagery and soundtrack by Jerry Goldsmith.
 All Movie Guide noted Alan Alda's performance as the film's only weak point, praising the "offbeat cinematography", "truly shocking setpieces", and Jacqueline Bisset's "chillingly effective" performance, stating that these elements build a pervading sensation of doom.

 Rotten Tomatoes gives the film a 63% rating based on 8 contemporary and modern reviews.

+Critical response

 Roger Ebert gave the movie 2 stars, commenting:If a horror movie is to be taken seriously, it has to pretend to take horror seriously.
 And this one doesn't.
 It reduces magic to a simpleminded ritual that anyone can perform: all our heroine has to do is steal some funny blue stuff and read pig Latin out of a book.
 The magic works for her, too...The casting (Alan Alda, Jacqueline Bisset, Barbara Parkins, Curt Jurgens) is expensive, and so is the production.
 But you get the notion that the people who made the film didn't take magic seriously enough.
 I don't mean they should believe in it; but they should have made a film that pretended to.

+Howard Thompson of The New York Times wrote: "The picture, opening yesterday, is terrible.
+Style and subtlety might have done the trick this time, whatever the merits of Fred Mustard Stewart's novel."